Heathrow Cargo: Complete Shipper's Guide to UK's Largest Air Freight Hub

 Taras Zavalinii, Founder, T&C Logistics

-Documentation for AOG and aviation parts
+What airworthiness documentation is required for AOG and aviation parts shipped from Heathrow?

 Aviation components shipped under AOG conditions must be accompanied by appropriate airworthiness release documentation — typically an EASA Form 1 or FAA 8130-3, depending on the regulatory regime governing the part.
 The Civil Aviation Authority (CAA), accessible at caa.co.uk, provides guidance on UK-specific airworthiness documentation requirements post-Brexit.
 Shippers and MRO facilities should ensure that documentation accompanies the physical consignment throughout the road leg; presenting incomplete documentation at the Heathrow handler's reception desk is a frequent cause of unnecessary delay even when the physical freight is ready to fly.